-Teachers can use the suggestions provided to introduce concepts of good character qualities to students and the implications for their long-term goals.
+Teachers can use the suggestions provided to introduce concepts of good character qualities to students and the implications for their academic short-term and long-term goals.
 Embedded within the discussion of some of the character education concepts (e.g., good judgement, integrity, responsibility, respect, self-discipline) will be the opportunity to connect the importance of good attendance toward achieving academic goals.